dv-chain/dv-chain/source/index.md

 --------- | -----------
 side | Buy or Sell
-qty | The quantity you would like to purchase. fiat | The amount you would like to spend in USD to purchase. asset | The asset you would like to purchase.
+qty | The quantity you would like to purchase. total | The amount you would like to spend in USD to purchase. asset | The asset you would like to purchase. counterAsset | The asset you would like to spend.

 <aside class="notice">
-You must specify `qty` or `fiat`, but not both.
+You must specify `qty` or `total`, but not both.
 Using both query parameters will result in undefined behavior.
 </aside>

 # Trade